Healthdirect Free Australian health advice you can count on.

 What is an electric shock or burn?

-Electric shocks are caused by contact with live electricity that sends an electric current through the body.
+Electric shocks are caused by contact with live electricity that sends an electric current through your body.
 Sometimes the electricity can cause a burn, often where the electricity entered or exited the body.

 What are the symptoms of an electric shock or burn?

-The signs and symptoms of an electric shock depend on the type of current, how high the voltage is, how long the person was in contact with electricity, and their overall health.
+Electric shock signs and symptoms depend on current type, how high the voltage is, how long the person was in contact with electricity, and their overall health.

 The symptoms of an electric shock are: